edgeware-builders/blockscout/README.md

 It will take some time to index the current chain.

-In the meantime, you can set up Blockscout to run automatically using systemd:
+In the meantime, you should set up Blockscout to run on boot using systemd:
 ```
 echo "[Unit]
 Description=Blockscout